-An eligible employee shall be entitled to a total of 12 work weeks of FMLA or CFRA leave during any 12-month period, except in the case of leave to care for a covered service member as provided under "Military Caregiver Leave" below.
+An eligible employee shall be entitled to a total of 12 work weeks of FMLA or CFRA leave during any 12-month period, except in the case of leave to care for a covered servicemember as provided under "Military Caregiver Leave" below.
 To the extent allowed by law, CFRA and FMLA leaves shall run concurrently.
 (Government Code 12945.2; 29 USC 2612)

-This 12-month period shall coincide with the calendar year.
+This 12-month period shall be measured forward from the date the employee's first family care and medical leave begins.
 (29 CFR 825.200)

-In addition, any employee who is disabled by pregnancy, childbirth, or other related condition shall be entitled to PDL for the period of the disability not to exceed four months.
-For a part-time employee, the four months shall be calculated on a proportional basis.
+In addition, any employee who is disabled by pregnancy, childbirth, or other related condition shall be entitled to PDL for the period of the disability not to exceed four months for a part-time employee, four months shall be calculated on a proportional basis.
 (Government Code 12945; 2 CCR 11042)

 PDL shall run concurrently with FMLA leave for disability caused by an employee's pregnancy.
-At the end of the employee's FMLA leave for disability caused by pregnancy, or at the end of four months of PDL, whichever occurs first, a CFRA-eligible employee may request to take CFRA leave of up to 12 work weeks, for the reason of the birth of the child or to bond with or care for the child.
+At the end of the employee's FMLA leave for disability caused by pregnancy, or at the end of four months of PDL, whichever occurs first, a CFRA-eligible employee may request to take CFRA leave of up to 12 work weeks for the reason of the birth of a child, or to bond with or care for the child.
 (Government Code 12945, 12945.2; 2 CCR 11046, 11093)